 What Are The Best Embroidery Machines in 2018?

 To some, embroidery is just a hobby, to others it’s a passion and a few make a living embroidering designs.
 But, one thing is for sure – embroidery has seen a resurgence in recent years.

 Perhaps this is because our lives have become so hectic that we are all looking for a way to unwind and relax after a long day at work, but it would be fair to assume that this has something to do with embroidery machines becoming widely available.

 Embroidery is not something your grandmother does by the light of a kerosene lamp any more.
-On the contrary, embroidery has become an industry and today, everyone and their grandmother are buying (and reviewing) embroidery and sewing machines online.
+On the contrary, embroidery has become a hot industry and today, everyone and their grandmother are itching to get stitching.

-This is the reason we’ve decided to start this website.
-Our goal is to create a virtual gathering place, dedicated to the world of embroidery.
-Product reviews, buying guides, tips and tricks and more – it is all available on our website.
+That's the reason we decided to start this website.
+Our goal is to create a safe gathering place, a virtual home dedicated to the world of embroidery.
+Product reviews, buying guides, tips and tricks and more – you'll find it all right here.
 Beginners, experienced embroidery enthusiasts and thriving home business owners - you are all welcome here.